allejo/bzion/README.md

 ## Demo

-A demo site is up at http://bzpro.net/bzion/ with the latest version of the master branch.
+A demo BZiON instillation is set up at http://bzpro.net/bzion/ with the latest version of the master branch.

 ## Documentation